Power-Hawks-Controls/Havik2025/README.md

 Created by: Brayden Pineda

 Note: The code is rootamentary, it's intended purpose is for demonstration and functionality.
+The code is not tested and will be tested on the 18th to prove functionality (No referencing until debug).